CSirk/GenericEntityCoreApi/readme.md

 	- In Startup.cs in the ConfigureServices()
 		- Add the following line (replace with your copied string from the Context file.) services.AddDbContext<*yourContextName*>(options => options.UseMySQL(""));
+				- **NOTE: Your connection string should be moved to a hidden location which the application pulls from in production, and NEVER pushed to Git or other version control.**

 8. Create a new folder in your ".Core" project and name it "Models"
 			- Create a model class to match your generated entity classes for each table in your database entity framework generated during step 7